Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

   ```
 ## Connecting to QEMU

 Petalinux supports the Quick EMUlation (QEMU) emulator.
-This is useful for users how dont have access to Physical board.
-Users can use the steps below to boot Linux on the QEMU.
-Users can pass `qemu-args` to pass the network information.
+This is useful if you do not have access to Physical board.
+You can use the following steps to boot Linux on the QEMU.
+You can pass `qemu-args` to pass the network information.
 The hardware used in this tutorial is for a ZCU102 which has the GEM enabled at GEM3.
 This command will look slightly different GEM is used.

-The hostfwd definitions along with user network arguments i.e  `-net nic -net nic -net nic -net nic,vlan=1 -net user,vlan=1) hostfwd=tcp:<host address>:<host port used for forwarding>-<guest address>:<guest port>`
+The hostfwd definitions along with user network arguments, that is ,   `-net nic -net nic -net nic -net nic,vlan=1 -net user,vlan=1) hostfwd=tcp:<host address>:<host port used for forwarding>-<guest address>:<guest port>`

 ```
 petalinux-boot --qemu --kernel --qemu-args "-net nic -net nic -net nic -net nic,netdev=gem3 -netdev user,id=gem3,hostfwd=tcp:127.0.0.1:1540-10.0.2.15:1534"